Dear friends, ladies and gentlemen, honoured guests.

 Through my tiny window I tried to see what happend; but all I saw was darkness and glimpses of the neighbouring roofs.

-I went dowstairs meaning to wake up father and mother.
+I went downstairs meaning to wake up father and mother.

 Father was already very much awake.

-He said the brown shirst are again at it.
+He said the brown shirts are again at it.

 And we knew the meaning of these words.

-Both we went to the window to see what happend in the street, but we couldn’t see anything.
+Both we went to the window to see what happened in the street, but we couldn’t see anything.